 Tip: I like to make the sauce for the butternut squash mac & cheese and freeze the sauce in individual compartments in an ice cube tray or these Souper Cubes.
 For a super quick and balanced meal, I cook up some noodles, pop out one of the sauce cubes, thaw it out and mix it in with the noodles.
 It also works great with this carrot pasta sauce!

-As a bonus, you can also mix the sauce with vegetables or meat to add some extra flavour and moisture.
+As a bonus, you can also mix the sauce with vegetables or meat to add some extra flavor and moisture.

 Get a copy of Healthy Baby Foodie!